How to recruit on LinkedIn: 12 free strategies

 2. Don’t spend your budget in one place and expect the right applicants to come rolling in.

 This can apply to any type of social recruiting.
 As mentioned above, always track your success rates on different candidate sources.
 Don’t put all of your eggs in one basket, unless you know that’s the basket that will work for you and this role!
-Further, you should be creating your job description with clarity and SEO for job posting in mind.
+Further, you should be creating your job descriptions with clarity and SEO for job posting in mind.

 How to get the best hires from LinkedIn